Start-ups in education

 In recent years, the taxi and hotel industries have been rocked by new initiatives such UBER, ABEL and Airbnb.
 These start-ups have introduced new business concepts based on a much more direct relationship between providers and customers.
 They have shaken up existing relationships significantly and ensured innovation in what is on offer.
 Since the summer of 2015, a similar “disruption” has been underway in education in Amsterdam.

 In June 2015, at the request of Simone Kukenheim, the local councillor with responsibility for education, Kennisland called on citizens to submit ideas for new schools in Amsterdam.
-This was a national and indeed an ++“Moonshot in education innovation”Read this very positive article in The Huffington Post. : city residents were given the chance to design and set up their ideal school themselves.
+This was a national and indeed an international first++“Moonshot in education innovation”Read this very positive article in The Huffington Post. : city residents were given the chance to design and set up their ideal school themselves.
 The interest in the Onze Nieuwe School (Our New School) project was overwhelming.
 124 “schoolmakers”124 ‘schoolmakers’ submitted a plan and another 174 others an inspiring idea.
 Tens of thousands cast their votes. responded to the invitation and submitted a plan.
 Tens of thousands of people cast their votes on the website.
 A professional jury selected fifteen schoolmakers who were subsequently guided by Kennisland during an intensive six-month period in the so-called Incubator.
-This involved meetings, visits by expert coaches and a ++Learning ringThe Ministry of Education, Culture and Science, the Education Inspectorate, the Municipality of Amsterdam, a school administrator, a parents’ representative (OCO) and a teacher. of relevant actors so that the lessons learned could be directly translated into practice.
+This involved meetings, visits by expert coaches and a learning ring++Learning ringThe Ministry of Education, Culture and Science, the Education Inspectorate, the Municipality of Amsterdam, a school administrator, a parents’ representative (OCO) and a teacher. of relevant actors so that the lessons learned could be directly translated into practice.

 Insights into education innovation